 Ramón is currently a PhD student pursuing his doctorate in Science Education on a National Science Foundation AGEP fellowship.
 He holds a bachelors degree in Astrophysics from Michigan State University and a masters degree in Science Education from Western Michigan University.
 His research currently looks into the lives and educational pathways of women in astronomy and physics graduate programs.
 Additionally, he is part of a cross university team analyzing data from the Campus Pride Higher Education survey to uncover the climate and internal experiences of LGBT faculty and students in the sciences.

-Projects: APS March 2012 Meeting Session, Best Practices Guide
+Projects: APS March and April Meeting Sessions, Best Practices Guide

-Wouter Deconinck has been an assistant professor of physics at the College of William & Mary since 2010.
+Wouter Deconinck has been a physics faculty member at the College of William & Mary since 2010.
 His research interests are in experimental nuclear physics, in particular the study of fundamental symmetries through low-energy electron scattering.
-At the APS March 2012 meeting, Deconinck was the co-organizer of a session dedicated to gender and sexual diversity in physics.
+Deconinck has been a co-organizer of sessions dedicated to gender and sexual diversity in physics at APS March and April meetings since 2011.
 At the 2012 AAPT/APS physics department chairs conference, Deconinck was invited to discuss issues of gender diversity.
 Previous efforts by Deconinck and colleagues at the Thomas Jefferson National Accelerator Laboratory have led the lab to include sexual orientation and gender identity in the EEO policy, and to extend benefits to same-sex domestic partners.

 Projects: APS March 2012 Meeting Session, Networking Subcommittee, Facebook Manager